Running a paid Discord community sounds straightforward on paper.

 This is where the revenue leakage gets fixed.

-The automation workflow receives that event, identifies the member's Discord account, and immediately removes the paid role.
+The workflow receives that event, identifies the member's Discord account, and immediately removes the paid role.
+No spreadsheet checks.
+No manual audits.
+No weeks of delayed access for lapsed members.

-5. Central Dashboard for Oversight and Tracking
+5. Central Dashboard for Oversight

-We built the client a central dashboard, connected to both Stripe and Discord through Make and Zapier workflows, that gives a real-time view of the community.
-Active members, upcoming renewals, recent cancellations, and access status are all visible in one place.
+Automation does not mean flying blind.
+We built a real-time view of the community — active members, upcoming renewals, recent cancellations, and access status — all in one place.

 6. Admin Notifications for Key Events